 - 1. Click the organisation name.
-This will open the root site summary page. - 2.
-Locate the Auto Site Create option and click Configure - 3.
-Tick the Enable auto site creation box - 4.
+This will open the root site summary page.

+- 2. Open the Configuration Tab

+- 3. Locate the Auto Site Create feature

+- 4. Select Enable auto site creation - 5.
 Click Save

 PMES Server Error Log

 PMES includes an error log feature.
 This is accessible from the /Secure area and records both minor and serious server errors for later review.
 This feature can be useful for debugging PMES configuration problems.